QuantEcon/lecture-source-py/source/rst/short_path.rst

     J_0(v) = M \text{ if } v \not= \text{ destination, else } J_0(v) = 0

-where :math:`M` is some large number
+where :math:`M` is some large number.

 Now we use the following algorithm